Patrick E. Hobbs

 Dean Hobbs is a former member of the Standards Review Committee of the American Bar Association, Section of Legal Education and Admissions to the Bar and has twice chaired the Law School Development Committee.
 He also serves as a member of the boards of the Newark Alliance and Newark Beth Israel Medical Center.
 Additionally, he served as a member of the Advisory Board of Lexis-Nexis, the New Jersey Commission of Professionalism and the New Jersey Institute for Continuing Legal Education.
 In 2004, he served as Chair of the Newark, New Jersey Mayor's Blue Ribbon Commission on the Downtown Core Redevelopment, a key initiative driving Newark’s resurgence and which led the way for the construction of the Prudential Center entertainment arena.
-He will soon step down from his current role as Chair of the New Jersey State Commission of Investigation so he may serve as the first Ombudsman in the New Jersey Governor's office.
+He served on the New Jersey State Commission of Investigation from 2004-14, and chaired the Commission for the last four years of his tenure, stepping down to serve as the first Ombudsman in the New Jersey Governor's office.

 LAW REVIEW ARTICLES